 What the Society does:

-We promote the true EasyCare Sheep breed as developed by Mr Iolo Owen MBE of Glantraeth, Bodorgan, Anglesey via the means of:
+We promote the true EasyCare Sheep breed as developed by the late Mr Iolo Owen MBE of Glantraeth, Bodorgan, Anglesey via the means of:

 Society Sales